Thursday, January 28, 2016

 405. The Crazy World of Arthur Brown (1968) - The Crazy World of Arthur Brown

-Arthur Brown seemed hell bent on two things; appearing to have all the drugs in his body at once and bursting a nightmarish bubble all over the face of the love generation.
-Musically he seemed to have achieved both with The Crazy World of Arthur Brown, the debut album from his band of the same name.
-Featuring no guitar player, just organ, drums, bass, and of course Brown's own utterly powerful pipes, the first side to Crazy World is the bad, bad hellfire trip that boasted his only recognizable single "Fire", which is still probably the album's highlight.
-The second side brings in the blues a bit for the covers "I Got A Spell On You" and "I've Got Money", which prove the band fully capable of turning up the volume on tripped out soul jams.
-One of the 60s most bonkers and memorable rock albums indeed.
+Arthur Brown seemed hell bent on two things; appearing to have all of the drugs in his body at once and bursting a nightmarish bubble all over the face of the love generation.
+Musically, he seemed to have achieved both with The Crazy World of Arthur Brown, the debut album from his band of the same name.
+Featuring no guitar player, just organ, drums, bass, and of course Brown's utterly powerful pipes, the first side to Crazy World is the bad, bad hellfire trip that boasted his only recognizable single "Fire", which is still probably the album's highlight.
+The second side brings in the blues for the covers "I Got A Spell On You" and "I've Got Money", which prove the band fully capable of turning up the volume on tripped out soul jams.
+One of the 1960s most bonkers and memorable rock albums indeed.

 404. ...And Out Come the Wolves (1995) - Rancid